JelleFirlefyn/IAC-Nextcloud-Ansible/README.md

 In case you do not want to create certificates remove the last line of code inside this file

 ```
-# Remove the followoing line to prevent the creation of certificates:
+# Remove the following line to prevent the creation of certificates:
     - geerlingguy.certbot
 ```